aritnag/continous-configuration-awsappconfig/README.md

 #### Continuous Configuration using AWS AppConfig for Microservices

+This repository is part of the engineering blog : [Continuous Configuration using AWS AppConfig for Microservices](https://medium.com/towards-aws/continuous-configuration-using-aws-appconfig-for-microservices-33e71f267827)

 Solution Design of the AWS Config Agent with Microservices: ![Alt text](solution_design/solution_design.png?raw=true "Solution-Design")